 The Alamo Colleges District Policy and Procedure on Civil Rights prohibits discrimination, harassment, and retaliation in violation of several statutes, including but not limited to Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act.
 In particular, Section 504 prohibits discrimination and the denial of benefits or participation in any program or activity receiving federal financial assistance on the basis of disability.
 The protection extends to employees and Students.
 Title IX provides that no person shall on the basis of sex shall be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving federal assistance.
-Title IX prohibits discrimination based on sex (gender) of employees and students at educational institutions receiving federal financial assistance.
-"Sex" and gender discrimination under Title IX includes gender discrimination, cover sexual harassment and sexual assaults and violence occurring on campus.
+Title IX prohibits discrimination based on sex (gender) of employees and students at educational institutions receiving federal financial assistance with a sexual assaults and violence occurring on campus.

 The Alamo Colleges District does not tolerate discrimination, harassment, or retaliation on the basis of any protected criteria, including gender or disability.
 To ensure compliance with the Civil Rights Policy and Procedure on Civil Rights Discrimination, Harassment, and Retaliation, the Alamo Colleges District have designated a Title IX/VII/ADA/504 Coordinator to coordinate the investigation and resolution District-wide of complaints under the Civil Rights Policy and Procedure.
 All civil rights complaints should be reported or routed to the District Title IX/Title VII/ADA/504 Coordinator for handling and processing.
-At all times, the Coordinator and the school district will keep each other informed of complaints raised against each other.
+At all times, the Coordinator and the School will keep each other informed of complaints raised against each other.
 If the complaint involves a student as the accused or accuser, the Parties will agree on which party will undertake the investigation.